-On the TOEFL, it’s OK to speak English with an accent.
+For the TOEFL speaking section, it’s OK to speak English with an accent.
 Your pronunciation doesn’t have to be perfect, but you need to speak clearly and be understood.

 The speaking section measures three things:

-When you are practicing the speaking task on your own, record yourself (most laptops and computers come with recording software).
-This is important for two reasons:
+When you are practicing the speaking task on your own, record yourself.
+Most laptops and computers come with recording software.
+Recording yourself is important for two reasons:

-Here are 3 videos from ETS that discuss the different speaking tasks.
+Here are 3 videos from ETS about the different speaking tasks.

 Tasks 1 and 2